MihirKapile/Hindi-Law_and_Medical-Chatbot/README.md

 ## Project Overview

-This project is a **Hindi chatbot** designed to provide expert assistance in the domains of **Law** and **Medicine**.
-It employs a **basic Ollama LLM** as the central orchestrator, while two fine-tuned Ollama models (specialized using **LoRA**) act as **AI Agents**.
-These agents are trained on the **OpenAI MMMLU Hindi datasets** for Law and Medicine, ensuring accurate, domain-specific responses.
-The chatbot utilizes the **Ollama framework**, enabling seamless interaction between the basic LLM and the specialized agents.
+This project introduces a Hindi chatbot designed to assist users with Law and Medical queries.
+The system employs an Ollama LLM as the primary conversational interface and integrates two domain-specialized AI Agents, fine-tuned using LoRA (Low-Rank Adaptation).
+These agents, trained on OpenAI MMMLU Hindi datasets for Law and Medicine, provide precise and context-aware answers in their respective fields.
+The chatbot seamlessly combines the versatility of the base Ollama LLM with the specialized knowledge of the fine-tuned agents, creating a robust, interactive solution for Hindi-speaking users.

 ---

 ## Features

 - **Central LLM Orchestration**
-  A basic Ollama LLM acts as the primary LLM, dynamically routing queries to specialized agents.
+  A llama-3.2-90b-vision-preview LLM acts as the primary LLM, dynamically routing queries to specialized agents.

 - **Domain-Specific Expertise**
   Separate fine-tuned agents for: